Further tests for primary bone cancer

 You’ll probably be able to go home as soon as the scan is over.

-This test is only needed if you have, or are likely to have, Ewing’s sarcoma.
-Very occasionally, a Ewing’s sarcoma can spread to the bone marrow, which is the spongy material inside bones where blood cells are made.
+You will only need this test if you have, or are likely to have, Ewing’s sarcoma.
+Very occasionally, a Ewing’s sarcoma can spread to the bone marrow.

-Sometimes a small core of marrow is needed (a trephine biopsy).
-This procedure takes a few minutes longer.
+Sometimes the doctor needs to take a small core of bone marrow.
+In this case they will do a procedure called a trephine biopsy, which takes a few minutes longer than a bone marrow sample.
 A special type of needle is passed through the skin to the bone marrow.
 The needle has a tip that can cut out a sample of the bone marrow.
 You may feel bruised after the test and have an ache for a few days.
-This can be eased with mild painkillers.
+Taking mild painkillers will help ease it.

 Your bone marrow samples will be sent to a laboratory to be looked at under a microscope.
 It may take 7–10 days to get the results.

-If you’re going to have chemotherapy, you will also have tests to check your kidneys, heart and hearing.
+If you’re going to have chemotherapy, you will also have tests to check your hearing, kidneys and heart.

 Some chemotherapy drugs can affect how well you hear high-pitched sounds.
 So you may have hearing tests (audiograms) before and during your course of chemotherapy.

 To check how well your kidneys are working, you may have a small amount of mildly radioactive liquid injected into a vein in your hand or arm.
-The radioactive liquid will be carried through your kidneys then passed out in your urine.
+This is carried through your kidneys then passed out in your urine.
 A few hours after the injection, a nurse will take blood samples from you.
 These will show how well your kidneys are working.

 You may also have an electrical trace taken of your heartbeat (an ECG), an ultrasound scan of your heart (echocardiogram) or a MUGA (multiple-gated acquisition) scan.
-A MUGA scan shows the movement of the heart and is used to assess heart function.
-If you need a MUGA scan your doctors will give you more information about it.
+A MUGA scan shows the movement of the heart and is used to check your heart function.
+If you need a MUGA scan, your doctors will tell you more about it.